Roasted Chicken with Gravy

 - 2 thick slices fresh lemon

-- 2 carrots cut in half length ways
+- 2 carrots, peeled and cut in half length ways

-- 2 brown or red onions cut in half (leave skin on)
+- 2 brown or red onions, cut in half or large quarters

-- 1 garlic bulb sliced in half (leave skin on)
+- 1 whole garlic bulb, sliced in half (leave skin on)

 - Fresh thyme to serve (optional)